 So, just how do you make sure that your brand design remains consistent across all platforms?

-Here’s a comprehensive guide with everything you need to know about brand design.
+Here’s a comprehensive guide with everything you need to know about keeping a brand design consistent.

 Create a Brand Book

 When you first start a business and begin to employ staff, it’s usually a given that some sort of employee handbook is written.

 The same should go for your company branding.